Stocks Overvalued? Considerations of How High Is Too High

 Liquidity bids up everything

-Post-Covid, the enormous amount of money and debt that was created – and will continue to be created to relieve debt and debt-like obligations – will put increasing focus on the value of that money and debt relative to the value of assets and other currencies.
+The enormous amount of money and debt that has been created in recent years – and will continue to be created to relieve debt and debt-like obligations – will put increasing focus on the value of that money and debt relative to the value of assets and other currencies.

 Monetary policy, which is the primary lever influencing economies and markets, is run differently relative to the past in developed markets (US, developed Europe, Japan).